inerciacreativa/stylelint-ext-webpack-plugin/README.md

 ## Acknowledgement

-This project is a fork of [stylelint-webpack-plugin](https://github.com/webpack-contrib/stylelint-webpack-plugin).
+This project is a fork of [stylelint-webpack-plugin](https://github.com/webpack-contrib/stylelint-webpack-plugin) that allows the use of the latest versions of stylelint.

 ## License